chuanglun/EBlink/README.md

 # EBlink
 ARM Cortex-M GDB server with device squirrel scripting  support

+NEW (29-10-2019)
+- STlink V3 support

+ISSUES
+- If flash is empty and program is flashed and reset, an exception is detected and an UNWIND is happening.
+Just ignore!

 EBlink features:
+- Integrated UNWIND in case of exception with message box popup in windows.
 - GDB server with flash caching, with EmBitz live variables/expression support!
 - Stand alone flashing tool (elf, ihex and srec)
 - Device support by squirrel scripting, flash algorithm, device reset strategy etc